Once you know the beekeeping words, the rest is easy

 hypopharyngeal: in honey bees, a pair of exocrine glands in the head segment which secrete a protein-rich substance used to feed certain categories of bees, including larvae.

 hypopus: a nymph stage in certain parasitic mites having well-developed claws for hanging on to a host.
-As a “hitch-hiker” the mite is able to move to a new feeding location or nest site.
-This adaptation is found in the mason bee parasite known as the “hairy-footed mite” or “pollen mite.”
+As a “hitch-hiker,” the mite can move to a new feeding location or nest site.
+We find this adaptation in the mason bee parasite known as the “hairy-footed mite” or “pollen mite.”

 I